 4 c oats

 Press into greased cookie sheet.
-The mix is not enough to fill a whole sheet (least not mine), so I shape an edge to be flat/square.
+The mix is not enough to fill a whole sheet (at least not mine), so I shape an edge to be flat/square.
 I make them the full depth of the cookie sheet for the thickness.

 Bake for about 7 to 8 minutes until very light brown.
 The brown sugar should like a bit bubbly/melted.
 Let cool mostly through before cutting into bars.